This chapter was revised by the author on July 22, 2020.

 The diagnosis of Duane retraction syndrome is usually not difficult, because the clinical features of the disease are very specific, but sometimes these features can be very subtle and pose some uncertainties.

-The differentiation between an Eso-Duane patient with limitation of abduction and minimal retraction and a patient with congenital sixth nerve palsy can be difficult, especially in very young children.
+The differentiation between an esotropic-Duane patient with limitation of abduction and minimal retraction and a patient with congenital sixth nerve palsy can be difficult, especially in very young children.

-The main differences between a sixth nerve palsy and an Eso-Duane will be the following:
+The main differences between a sixth nerve palsy patient and an esotropic-Duane patient will be the following:

-- Absence of retraction with attempted adduction in sixth nerve palsy
+- There is an absence of retraction with attempted adduction in sixth nerve palsy.

 - The esotropic angle is usually smaller in DRS patients compared with sixth nerve palsy patients who have the same limitation of abduction.